HMO licence conditions, inspections and enforcement

 Suspect HMO inspections

-These are unannounced visits.
-If entry fails, a Section 239 (power of entry notice) is served on the landlord at least 24 hours before the inspection.
+If we cannot gain access, a Section 239 (power of entry notice) is served on the landlord at least 24 hours before our next attempt.

 Inspections look at whether the property is being used as an HMO by:

-The landlord then needs license the property if needed or reduce the number of occupants.
+The landlord then needs to obtain an HMO license for the property (if needed) or reduce the number of occupants.
 Failure to comply can result in a Civil Penalty Notice being served on the landlord.

 Warrant execution inspections